WHAT IS ONE THOUSAND VILLAGES?

 Applying to volunteer in Thailand with One Thousand Villages requires time and commitment.
 Positions are typically long-term (6 and 12 months) and ideal for people with years of education/work experience and professional development.
 We provide many opportunities in Australia and encourage people to connect with us regardless of where they live.

 One Thousand Villages receives donations from supporters, corporates, churches, and businesses in Australia and Southeast Asia.
-Funds have been received from DFAT for project activity.
 We rely on support from the community and partners to continue our work.
 Accounts are audited on an annual basis.

 Yes, you can claim a tax deductions for donations in Australia.